Free shipping over $99. Easy returns. Satisfaction guaranteed.

 Another constraint of mmWave is that it doesn’t penetrate buildings.
 The 24+ GHz mmWave frequencies are so high that they’re blocked not just by drywall, but even by glass.
 That’s a huge downside: outdoor 5G networks won’t work indoors unless the building has a signal booster.

-To address this problem, carriers have developed 5G “small cells” and 5G distributed antenna systems that would allow mmWave 5G service inside buildings, with the first trial deployments happening in stadiums today.
+To address this problem, carriers have developed 5G “small cells” and 5G distributed antenna systems that allow mmWave 5G service inside large buildings.

 Antennas in 5G NR